ehus33/CheesyExtension/README.md

 # Say Cheese!

-Welcome to CheesyExtension!
+Welcome to "Say Cheese!"
 This project is an extension designed to provide additional functionality to enhance your workflow.

 ## Table of Contents